 - Catch-up contributions – the availability of the catch-up contribution after age 50 may allow business owners to save more compared to other types of qualified retirement plans

 - After-tax Roth component – similar to other 401(k) plans that have a Roth component, an Individual 401(k) can be designed as either a Traditional Individual 401(k) or a Roth Solo 401(k) plan.
-There are no income imitations for contributions to a Roth Solo 401(k) although annual additions are still aggregated by the individual and cannot exceed the overall limitations.(Note: only individual deferrals may be allocated to Roth plans)
+There are no income limitations for contributions to a Roth Solo 401(k) although annual additions are still aggregated by the individual and cannot exceed the overall limitations.(Note: only individual deferrals may be allocated to Roth plans)

 Other Solo 401(k) Cons:

-- Administration and reporting – unlike the SEP IRA which is not subject to annual IRS filings, annual reporting is required for Individual 401(k) plans through Form 5500 once the accumulated funds reach $250,000 in 2017
+- Administration and reporting – unlike the SEP IRA which is not subject to annual IRS filings, annual reporting is required for Individual 401(k) plans through Form 5500 once the accumulated funds reach $250,000

 - Inability to have employees – except for a spouse, Solo 401(k) plans do not allow any other employees of the business